endlesspint8/endlesspint8.github.io/_posts/2017-10-13-on-the-hume-ility-of-beer-taste.md

 In the non/poisonous mushrooms category, truth-value claims are more or less correct to the extent that our understanding matches what happens in the real world.
 Our disagreements here are about facts, experiments, and deduction.
 Previously adequate explanations are routinely thrown over for better and more refined ones, as science first claims its territory, its name, and progresses in both breadth and depth.
 With respect to morality and taste we are dealing with judgements of a different kind.
 Here we will take Hume’s lead and suggest they are both matters of sentiment, reflective impressions of our senses and emotions ([SEP][Stanford]), most especially the latter, taste.
 By this it is meant that characteristics we routinely associate with objects (sweetness, coarseness, melody) are not of the objects themselve but of our impressions of them.

 First impressions would suggest matters of taste to be individual issues that are without dispute, beauty being in the eye of the beholder and such, that people are entitled to their own opinions.
-Further consideration shows that while it may not be possible to claim one piece of art as objectively better than another, not everyone’s ability to judge is equally valid. [misguided, S 11]
+Further consideration shows that while it may not be possible to claim one piece of art as objectively better than another, not everyone’s ability to judge is equally valid.

 Hume articulates the challenge of what he is attempting by identifying structural ways in which people disagree about matters of taste.
 He states that these disagreements are obvious even to the inattentive and hold in established domains consisting of like people.
 Hume proceeds by expanding the scope of topics from the narrow to the global and from the contemporary to the historical.
 Across countries and time there are still more opinions and what is equally remarkable is the level of certainty that others have about their judgement.
 While we may be tempted to dismiss the opinions of others who vary with our own it is not long before we have the same treatment flung back at us.
 Even where it appears that we are in agreement with others this is far from certain.
 Often times we use general labels, but to praise “virtue” and to look down upon “parsimony” is to say almost nothing since these words by their very construction and socially agreed upon meanings bring with them a certain level of praise and blame built in.
 Once we get down to particulars of justice or its opposite we uncover still more disagreement.